Hyperthyroidism – When You Have Too Much Thyroid Hormone

 A hot flash is a little bit different.

-In a hot flash, you will feel like your body is under extreme heat and is often most noticeable in the face, neck, or chest area.
+In a hot flash, you will feel like your body is under extreme heat which is often most noticeable in the face, neck, or chest area.

 A hot flash is very uncomfortable and if you experience one then you will probably go straight to a fan or the air conditioner to try and cool down your body.